 Theoretical physicists of the PRISMA+ Cluster of Excellence at Johannes Gutenberg University Mainz (JGU) are working on a theory that goes beyond the Standard Model of particle physics and can answer questions where the Standard Model has to pass – for example, with respect to the hierarchies of the masses of elementary particles or the existence of dark matter.
 The central element of the theory is an extra dimension in spacetime.
 Until now, scientists have faced the problem that the predictions of their theory could not be tested experimentally.
 They have now overcome this problem in a publication in the current issue of the European Physical Journal C.

 Already in the 1920s, in an attempt to unify the forces of gravity and electromagnetism, Theodor Kaluza and Oskar Klein speculated about the existence of an extra dimension beyond the familiar three space dimensions and time – which in physics are combined into 4-dimensional spacetime.
-If it exists, such a new dimension would have to be incredible tiny and unnoticeable to the human eye.
+If it exists, such a new dimension would have to be incredibly tiny and unnoticeable to the human eye.

 In the late 1990s, this idea saw a remarkable renaissance when it was realized that the existence of a fifth dimension could resolve some of the profound open questions of particle physics.
 In particular, Yuval Grossman of Stanford University and Matthias Neubert, then a professor at Cornell University in the US, showed in a highly cited publication that the embedding of the Standard Model of particle physics in a 5-dimensional spacetime could explain the so-far mysterious patterns seen in the masses of elementary particles.